abitfrosty/Stack_Overflow_Surveys/README.md

 		1. Underpaid/overpaid feeling and what are the break points in salary?
 		2. How rare is 50,000, 100,000 or 150,000 USD salary among developers?
 		3. Which language was the most popular in 2017, 2018, 2019, 2020?
+		4. Which language had the best ratio of satisfaction/unsatisfaction in 2017, 2018, 2019, 2020?

 #### 2. Data understanding
 	- The data is distributed over 4 files each containing survey questions for the certain year.